ctatis1/showcase/content/docs/Exercises/ImageProcessing.md

 {{< /p5-global-iframe >}}

+## Conclusions

+With shaders, working with image convolutions is very flexible, especially when controlling several textures at once.
+We can build strong tools that can be utilized from p5 and other processing languages by giving the fragment shader access to our entire texture.
+Convolutions are a powerful tool for producing striking visual effects, and by using shaders to implement them, they are adaptable and may be used independently on various objects and regions.

 ## References
 * [Kernel (image processing)](https://en.wikipedia.org/wiki/Kernel_%28image_processing%29)
 * [How to create a magnifying glass and apply the magnifier effect to the picture](https://www.officetooltips.com/powerpoint_365/tips/how_to_create_a_magnifying_glass_and_apply_the_magnifier_effect_to_the_picture.html) by officetooltips